tomasdecamino/RobotKit/README.md

 ## Usage

 Inside the setup() section  include the command setMotors(), this will setup all motor pins.
 Then use movement functions described above in the loop() section of the code

+## Licence

+RobotKit is an open soruce robot.
+All files and instructions are lcenced under Creatie Commons Reconocimiento-NoComercial-CompartirIgual 4.0 Internacional